Explore-Share logo and link to home

 Looking out across Olympus.
 Photo: Theodore.

 Taking a guided hike up Mount Olympus is a wonderful way to make the most of your experience.
-You can expect to spend anywhere between €150 to 569 depending on the length of your trip, what is included, and the size of your group.
+You can expect to spend anywhere between €250 to €600 per person depending on the length of your trip, the route chosen, what is included, if it's a group or private trip, and the size of your group.
 Some programs also feature additional objectives and challenges along the way.

 Including more participants in a program adds friendly faces to share in your achievements, so bringing friends along with a guide can increase the fun while decreasing the price.